njcyx/fedexwebservices/README.md

 2) (Temp solution) Resolve the bug which will not display FedEx intl priority.
 This mod uses RateService_v20.wsdl instead of RateService_v31.wsdl
 3) Resolve occasional warning, Invalid argument supplied for foreach()

-Only two files are changed.
+Only one files are changed vs the files from Numinix

-1. includes/languages/english/modules/shipping/lang.fedexwebservices.php
+includes/languages/english/modules/shipping/lang.fedexwebservices.php

-Change the file "fedexwebservices.php" into zc1.58 new language format.

-2. includes/modules/shipping/fedexwebservices.php

-Fixed several undefined parameter/array key issues when using with php 8.0.